Online RN to MSN Programs in Minnesota

 - Bethel University: Bethel’s ACME-accredited program is primarily online, but there are 3 mandatory on-campus intensives in St. Paul (around 1 week per year).
 Students can study full-time or part-time and there are no courses in the summer.
 Keep in mind that Bethel is a Christian school, so coursework is taught with a faith-based perspective.
 This program fulfills licensure requirements in the state of Minnesota.
 Out-of-state students will need to check with their own Board of Nursing.

 - Capella University: Capella is a for-profit university, but it is CCNE-accredited.
 (See the profile for thoughts on for-profit programs.)
-It also offers two unusual pathways for online study.
-Students in the GuidedPath take 1-3 courses per 10-week quarter and participate in weekly assignments, activities, and course discussions.
-Students in the FlexPath can study for an unlimited number of courses per 12-week billing session, pay a flat tuition fee per session, and set their own deadlines.
+It also offers two pathways for online study.
+Students in the GuidedPath are on the quarter system and complete weekly assignments, activities, and course discussions.
+Students in the FlexPath can set their own deadlines.
 That means there are no course discussion or group assignments in the FlexPath.

 Cheapest RN to MSN Programs in Minnesota

 This ranking of the most affordable Minnesota RN to MSN programs is based on one data point: the per credit graduate tuition rate.
 But please use it only as a ballpark figure!
 You’ll need to factor in the total number of credits, any additional fees, and tuition rates for undergraduate coursework (they may be different).
 Remember, too, that you may be able to transfer credits or ask for a portfolio review on selected courses.

 - Capella University: View Tuition Rates

 - Bethel University: View Tuition Rates

 Despite the fact that WSU is a public university, the tuition rate for graduate nursing programs is the same for in-state and out-of-state students.

 Minnesota’s Healthcare Landscape